RVAGameJams/learn2love/pages/01-14-tables-2.md

 ```

 By convention, strings are typically used for dictionary-like tables while lists are numbers.
-Don't make the mistake of thinking there are the same:
+Don't make the mistake of thinking these are the same:

 ```lua
 list = {